 - Excitement is building in you and your partner.
 You’ll find your mind is prone to drifting off, imagining how the baby will look, visualising yourself holding it and wondering exactly how it will fit into your lives.
 You may also be frightened, worried if everything will be alright with the baby and how you would cope if it were not.

 - You could be concerned about how you will cope with your labour.
 Fear of the unknown often makes us imagine the worst and it becomes easy to catastrophise possible outcomes.
 Most mothers seek reassurance but not always.
 Keeping fears to yourself can only make them worse so seek some trusted sources to confide in.
-Your midwife and doctor are sure to have heard similar concerns many times over.
+Your maternity care provider is sure to have heard similar concerns many times over.

 - If you are having a booked caesarean delivery, mark the date in your diary or calendar if you haven’t already done so.
 Plan for a quiet couple of days beforehand so you don’t feel you have rushed through them.
 The last few weeks or pregnancy are often referred to as a waiting game and even if patience isn’t usually one of your attributes, you will save yourself a lot of angst by just letting nature take its course.